khanhooi/thats-cooked/template/_recipes/lentil-soup.md

 tags: [ curry, soup  ]
 layout: recipe
 date: 2022-10-11
-description: A lentil soup, recipe given by a Nubian woman in Aswan, Egypt.
+description: A lentil soup, recipe given by a Nubian woman in Aswan, Egypt
 ---
 ## Ingredients